-One sector of retail that has been hit hard is the beauty retailers who now prohibit customers from testing makeup products on their skin.
+One sector of retail that has been hit hard is the beauty retailers, who now prohibit customers from testing makeup products on their skin.
 In these cases, retailers like beauty giant Sephora are tuning to AR to assist customers, allowing them to test out numerous products digitally and assist them in their buying process.
 AR will help convert interested shoppers into paying customers allowing them to try on shades to match their skin tones virtually.

 (Image Source: Centric Digital)

-Over half shows a willingness to use AR to access products.
+Over half show a willingness to use AR to access products.
 Interest in AR, which was once seen as gimmicky with no real-life application, will now be capable of solving fundamental pain points for consumers.
 E-commerce platform Shopify also released data showing customers showed a 94% higher conversion rate with AR products than those without.

 Considering the want for AR, retailers are beginning to use the technology to reimagine the digital shopping experience by creating virtual shop fronts.
-Using smartphones or smart eyeglasses, consumers are able to step inside an AR imagined dressing room.
+Using smartphones or smart eyeglasses, consumers are able to step inside an AR-imagined dressing room.
 Companies that manage to integrate their AR apps into eyewear have a chance of tapping into the massive market, which is set to increase to $210.8 billion by 2025.